I’m not able to register. Can you help?!

 Have a read of our cause page for more info on the difference you’ll make.

 Easy!
-Just click here then enter their name.
-Their FebFast fundraising page will appear.
+Just click here then enter their name or team name.
+Their febfast fundraising page will appear.

 1. During the registration process, one of the steps is to choose whether to participate individually, to create a team or to join a team.
 Choose to join a team and then search for this team by entering the team’s name or the team captain’s name.